 Iterator of CAN messages from a ASC logging file.
+Meta data (comments, bus statistics, J1939 Transport Protocol messages) is ignored.

 TODO: turn relative timestamps back to absolute form

 Parameters file - a path-like object or as file-like object to read from If this is a file-like object, is has to opened in text read mode, not binary read mode.